jyg/automatonism-reloaded/README.md

 * The new preset and state saving system is based on new savestate object, where preset and state data are stored inside the main patch.
 * ability to save different projects in the same folder with different filenames (no need to use main.pd as filename)
 * midi-mapping enabled and midi-learn feature
+* possibility of running several patches simultaneously and independently

 ## Installation :
 * Copy  automatonism folder into your puredata - externals folder.